 We’re at the start of a 3D printing revolution that is going to have a profound effect on manufacturing and the way we buy products.

 The computer and internet billionaires have all be made, so if your looking to be fantastically rich then that’s a boat that already speeding over the horizon at 40 knots.
 State of the art 3D printing though is more basic today than an Apple 1 was in 1976, and it also has a lot more obvious uses than the Apple 1 could boast.
-If you want to make a fortune then 3D printing is a boat sitting at the dockside getting ready to depart.
+If you want to make a fortune then 3D printing is a boat sitting at the dockside with its engines warming up.

 Imagine a machine next to the oven that can make you a new pair of shoes, perhaps special lacrosse boots for your new found hobby or some trademark Christian Louboutin red soled stilettos for your wife to wear on a night out.
 The same machine will also make a motorised scooter to get you there, or even a Ferrari GTO complete with V12 engine, and tailored to your exact body size if you have a garage sized printer.
 We're not talking about it making the parts that you then need to put together, this machine will print a working car with an engine from the ground up.
 Working at a molecular level, it will also print you a lamb kebab to scoff on when you get back from all that old fashioned ‘hand made’ food you had to wait ages for at the fancy restaurant.